Breast Cancer Lump

-A breast lump is painless, stiff, uneven, or irregular shaped; different from the surrounding breast tissue might be breast cancer.
+A breast cancer lump is painless, stiff, uneven, or irregular shaped; different from the surrounding breast tissue.
 The skin covering of the lump looks like an orange peel dimpled or pitted.
 The size and shape of the breast may change, and one may notice a discharge from the nipple.

 Breast cancer types include;